aoijs/website/src/content/docs/functions/thumbnail.md

 ---
 title: $thumbnail
-description: $thumbnail add a thumbnail to an embed (upper right corner image).
+description: $thumbnail adds a thumbnail to an embed (upper right corner image).
 id: thumbnail
 ---

-`$thumbnail` add a thumbnail to an embed (upper right corner image).
+`$thumbnail` adds a thumbnail to an embed (upper right corner image).

 ## Usage